vt-elixir/ja_serializer/README.md

 render conn, data: page
 ```

-When integrating with Scrivener the URLs generated will be based on the
+When integrating with Scrivener, the URLs generated will be based on the
 `Plug.Conn`'s path.
 This can be overridden by passing in the `page[:base_url]`
 option.